WSEC

 WSEC (channel 14) is a PBS member television station licensed to Jacksonville, Illinois, United States.
 Owned by Southern Illinois University, it is a sister station to WSIU-TV in Carbondale.
-WSEC's transmitter is located south of Franklin, Illinois; master control and most internal operations are based on the SIU campus in Carbondale.
+WSEC's transmitter is located south of Franklin, Illinois; master control and most internal operations are based at WSIU-TV's studios at the Communications Building on the SIU campus on Lincoln Drive in Carbondale.

 WSEC operates two full-time satellites, WMEC (channel 22) in Macomb and WQEC (channel 27) in Quincy.
 WMEC's transmitter is located near Colchester, while WQEC's transmitter is on Ellington Road northeast of Quincy.
-A digital translator located in Springfield, W08DP, formerly broadcast on VHF channel 8 for full coverage in that metropolitan area.
+A translator located in Springfield, W08DP, formerly broadcast on VHF channel 8 for full coverage in that metropolitan area.
 W08DP's license was cancelled by the Federal Communications Commission (FCC) on August 4, 2021, due to the translator not obtaining a license for digital operation by the July 13 deadline.

 The three-station network serves as the PBS member for the Quincy television market (defined by Nielsen), as well as the western portion of the Champaign–Springfield–Decatur market.
 It serves a large and mostly rural area of western Illinois, northeastern Missouri and southeastern Iowa.